do-me/kceo_glossary/docs/validation.md

 The assurance that a product, service, or system meets the needs of the customer and other identified stakeholders.
 It often involves acceptance and suitability with external customers.

 ### Notes
-- In this part of ISO 19159, the term validation is used in a limited sense and only relates to the validation of calibration data in order to control their change over time.
+- In this part of ISO 19159, the term validation is used in a limited sense and only relates to the validation of [Calibration](../calibration) [Data](../data) in order to control their change over time.

 ### Examples